oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 The command output will display a device confirmation code and open a browser session to activate the device.

-You don't need to create a client application for your API if not using opaque tokens.
-But you must register the API within your tenant, you can do it using Auth0 CLI:
+You need to create a client application for your API if you are using opaque tokens.
+Since this tutorial does not use opaque tokens, you only need to register the API within your tenant.
+You can do it using Auth0 CLI:

 ```shell
 auth0 apis create \